STS Steel-to-Steel Connectors

 Thermal modelling of a typical application showed a reduction in heat loss of almost 50% compared to a direct steel connection.
 It also illustrated a temperature factor within the limits detailed in BRE document IP1/06 for eliminating condensation risks in buildings of any type, even those with high humidity e.g. swimming pools (0.90).

-STS (hot dipped galvanised steel) and SSTS (stainless steel) connectors are designed to EN 1993 (Eurocode 3) and CE marked to BS EN 1090 Part 1.
+STS (hot dipped galvanised steel) and SSTS (stainless steel) connectors are designed to EN 1993 (Eurocode 3) and UKCA and CE marked to BS EN 1090 Part 1.

 - Proven through thermal modelling to reduce heat loss and eliminate condensation risk

-- Bracket fabrication CE marked to BS EN 1090-1
+- Bracket fabrication UKCA and CE marked to BS EN 1090-1

 - Variable fixing heights to suit application